 The sad thing is, that I can’t even blame these smartphone manufacturers for implementing these types of features.
 However, there’s a fine line that OEMs must walk down when making these decisions.
 Huawei went too far and that resulted in VLC blacklisting all of their smartphones from using the popular media player application.

 It’s fair to say that Huawei wasn’t targeting VLC in particular.
 Instead, they just didn’t want poorly coded application from chewing through their user’s battery life.
 It’s difficult for an OEM to know if an app is supposed to be left running in the background or not and Huawei was obviously a bit too strict in their decision.

-Xiaomi has been accused of doing the same but thankfully there is a feature in the Redmi Note 7 that favors the user.
+Xiaomi has been accused of doing the same but thankfully there is a feature in the Redmi Note 7 and Note 7 Pro that favors the user.
 If you know an application is supposed to be running in the background (Tasker and even Magisk are prime examples of this) then we can go in and make sure MIUI doesn’t kill the app in the background.

 Time needed: 4 minutes.

 How to Stop the Xiaomi Redmi Note 7 from Closing Apps in the Background

 - Open up the Settings application